dreckguy/devicetone-prometheus/README.md

 It was made as an exercise for Devicetone devops position.

 ## Getting Started
-clone the repository by typing:
+Clone the repository by typing:
 ```
 git clone https://github.com/dreckguy/devicetone-prometheus.git
 ```